 - Crescents are among the most powerful of all lucky symbols.
 The crescent is especially lucky for young children and their mothers.
 In ancient Egypt, the crescent moon was the symbol of Isis, the mother of the gods.
 As its symbolism spread throughout the world, it eventually became a symbol of Paradise, when represented with a star.
 It is particularly significant in Islam.

 - The hand is a powerful symbol of good luck in nearly every Mediterranean culture.
 In Muslim countries, the hand is made with the thumb and fingers outstretched in honor of Fatima, the favorite daughter of the prophet Mohammad.
 Fatima was one of only three women worthy of entering heaven.
-The thumb represents the prophet himself, the first finger represents Fatima, the middle finger her husband, and the others her two sons.
+The thumb represents the prophet himself; the first finger represents Fatima, the middle finger her husband, and the others her two sons.
 The ancient Etruscans and Greeks wore lucky amulets representing a fist with the thumb tucked beneath the fingers.
-Similar charms, with the index finger extended, were believed to have power to ward off the evil eye.
+Similar charms, with the index finger extended, were believed to have the power to ward off the Evil Eye.
 Sometimes a simple hand gesture encourages good luck or helps ward off bad luck.
-In many countries, but especially in Italy, the evil eye is thwarted with the so-called "devil's horn:" the fist clenched with the index and little fingers outstretched.
-For more about lucky symbols, including the hand, read this article.
+In many countries, but especially in Italy, the Evil Eye is thwarted with the so-called "devil's horn:" the fist clenched with the index and little fingers outstretched.

 - The heart is seen as a representation of love and wisdom in Christian tradition.
 In Egypt, the heart is seen as the center of our psychic energy and is thought to have power over the influences of black magic.
 In Islam, the heart is where understanding takes place.